-OBJECTIVE ACTIONS 3.1 Curious, caring and skilled people, looking to make a difference.
-Build COVID-19 resilience by rethinking work practices, community relationships and service delivery.
-Develop cross-team collaboration to deliver new ideas and practices focused on improving customer experience.
-Support, maintain and celebrate our professional skills and knowledge.
-Ensure good governance informs everything we do.
-Scope and develop a plan to resource and deliver an alternative beneficial enterprise model.
-3.2 Collaborate with our regional partners to design and deliver effective programs and resources that meet community needs. partners by social, learning and cultu stakeholders. learning and cultural Develop advocacy skills for public libraries and embrace our role as influencers.
+OBJ ECTIVE ACTIONS

+3.1 Curious, caring and skilled people, looking to make a difference.
+Build COVID-19 resilience service delivery.

+Develop cross-team colla improving customer expe

+Support, maintain and ce

+Ensure good governance

+Scope and develop a plan model.

+3.2 Known as reliable and imaginative partners by social, learning and cultural stakeholders.
+Collaborate with our region resources that meet com

+Develop advocacy skills f

 3.3 Build a culture of inspiring regional leaders.
-Build a diverse team which mirrors the diversity of the communities we serve.
-J.J Embed a creative problem-solving mindset, turning ideas into actions.
-Maintain our digital literacy and communication skillset, instilling confidence in the delivery of in-house and outreach programs across all platforms.
-Design and deliver a workplace culture program that embeds the values and behaviours of kindness, trust and customer focus.
-Ensure our libraries are healthy, respectful and fun places in which to work.
+Build a diverse team whic

+Embed a creative problem

+Maintain our digital literad delivery of in-house and o

+Design and deliver a work behaviours of kindness, t

+Ensure our libraries are he

 In the first year of this plan a program logic framework will be developed to measure, implement and evaluate each action.
 This will detail the resources and activities required for each action, and the changes the community will see as a result.
 This will be reported against annually to the community.
+We have shared a vision of a future in which a spirit of experimentation would invigorate the library's services, partnerships, spaces and programs.
+We will develop and support our team so that together we can demonstrate community leadership, bring people back to the library, build new audiences, and embed a collaborative way of working.